 Planning the logistics of your visit to destinations like the Cliffs of Moher, which are situated away from the bustling tourist centers of the cities, can be a bit challenging.

-In the case that you’d like to visit the Cliffs of Moher but prefer to visit with an organised group, these are a number of Cliffs of Moher tours from Galway that can be a great option for a day trip.
+In the case that you’d prefer to visit with an organised group, these are a number of Cliffs of Moher tours from Galway that can be a great option.

-For example, this day tour from Galway is a great option as you won’t just spend time at the famous Cliffs of Moher, but also at other note-worthy stops along the way between Galway and the Cliffs of Moher.
+For example, this day tour from Galway is a great option as you won’t just spend time at the famous cliffs, but also at other note-worthy stops along the way between Galway and the Cliffs of Moher.

 Stops include the ancient coastline of the Burren National Park, Dunguaire Castle, and the charming coastal village of Doolin.
 You can also find a similar tour here.